 During the 1930s 300 children a day from London & Oxford visited Hill End Camp, which the was the centre name until 1984.
 The number of children halved in the winter period due to the inclement weather conditions.

 In 1934 the Fairy-ring (pictured), now known as the High Dormitory, was built.
 The building included a dormitory, classroom, kitchen & toilet facilities.
 During World War II a bomb was dropped behind the newly built Fairy-ring, which managed to avoid any damage.

-British Pathé has a short news piece on their website showing children at Hill End in 1939 enjoying the outdoors and swimming pool, which is still there!
+British Pathé has a short news piece on their website showing children at Hill End in 1939, enjoying the outdoors.

 During World War II (1941-1945), Oxfordshire Scouts ran camping holidays at Hill End as an escape for children from badly bombed cities.